Invictum/serenity-reportportal-integration/README.md

 <dependency>
    <groupId>com.github.invictum</groupId>
    <artifactId>serenity-reportportal-integration</artifactId>
-   <version>1.0.3</version>
+   <version>1.0.4</version>
 </dependency>
 ```
-Report Portal uses external repository, so it URL also should be added to your build configuration
+Report Portal core libraries are used, but it uses external repository, so it URL also should be added to your build configuration
 ```
 <repositories>
     <repository>